opencloud-community/ot-controller/docs/admin/core/configuration.md

 #assignment = "static"
 #static_tariff_name = "OpenTalkDefaultTariff"
 #
-# Assignemnt by JWT tariff_id example:
+# Assignment by JWT tariff_id example:
 #assignment = "by_external_tariff_id"
 #
 # Status mapping for tariff status.
 Can only be used if the tariff assignment